dimib/wikarsf/README/README.md

 And more...

-### What makes Rust better than others
+# What makes Rust better than other programming languages

+### Rust is safe

 Rust is a very safe / secure language.
+Programms written in Rust don't have

+Dangeling References

+*-* Data races

+*-* Buffer overflows

+*-* Iterator invalidation

+*-* Optimized for speed

+### But why should I not use Rust

+Safety and security has its price.
+Rust is not easy to learn and it is nearly impossible to quickly write programm / app / web service.

+The compiler is quite communicative and gives a lot of information what you made wrong.
+This could be overwhealming in the beginning and sometimes the errors are not very clear.
+We will see this later, I'd guess :-)

 # Installation (very easy)